 First of all, these are conceptual cognitions.
 Conceptual cognitions of what?
 We already have all the grosser conceptual minds dissolving before this (and I’ll explain this in a minute).
 But what we have left then is that most subtle aspect of conceptual cognition which produces an appearance of true existence.
 This is what we’re talking about at this level.
 And being a conceptual cognition – and I confirmed this with my teachers – you have a category, this category of true existence, through which one perceives these three appearances with a more and more subtle movement of the energy-winds that are supporting these three appearance-making minds.
 Right?
 The black has the least movement of wind, then you have a stronger movement with red, and an even stronger movement with white.
 And this is a conceptual cognition that has right in front of it this category.
 But categories don’t have form, so what represents these subtle levels of appearance making of true existence?

 What represents it is an appearance of black, an appearance of red, an appearance of white.
 And they’re not just the colors, like paint.
 White is like moonlight reflecting on the snow.
 Red is like the glow of sunrise or sunset.
 And black is like night without the sun or moonlight.
 So my understanding is that this is the representation of these different levels of appearance of solidity.

-Participant: The solidity of what?
+Translator: The solidity of what?

 Alex: Of true existence, the appearance of true existence.